data-apis/array-api/spec/API_specification/broadcasting.md

 Given an element-wise operation involving two compatible arrays, an array having a singleton dimension (i.e., a dimension whose size is one) is broadcast (i.e., virtually repeated) across an array having a corresponding non-singleton dimension.

+If two arrays are of unequal rank, the array having a lower rank is promoted to a higher rank by (virtually) prepending singleton dimensions until the number of dimensions matches that of the array having a higher rank.

 The results of the element-wise operation must be stored in an array having a shape determined by the following algorithm.

 1. Let `A` and `B` both be arrays.